OMS portal moving to Azure

 What should I do now?

-You should refer to Common questions for transition from OMS portal to Azure portal for Log Analytics users for information about how to transition to the Azure portal.
-If the gaps described above don't apply to your environment, then you should consider starting using Azure portal as your primary experience.
+Refer to Common questions for transition from OMS portal to Azure portal for Log Analytics users for information about how to transition to the Azure portal.
 Send any feedback, questions, or concerns to LAUpgradeFeedback@microsoft.com.

 Changes to alerts

-Alerts are in the process of being extended into the Azure portal.
+Alerts have been extended into the Azure portal.
 Once this is complete, management actions on alerts will only be available in Azure portal.
 Existing alerts will continue to be listed in the OMS portal.
 If you access alerts programmatically by using the Log Analytics Alert REST API or Log Analytics Alert Resource Template, you'll need to use action groups instead of actions in your API calls, Azure Resource Manager templates, and PowerShell commands.

 Alert management solution